Quantum Kinetic Anatomy of Electron Angular Momenta Edge Accumulation

-Switching our attention to the XEA, we consider now a finite system, with an electric field applied parallel to one of its boundaries $\Sigma$, as illustrated in Fig.(\ref{fig:1}).
-This configuration generally gives rise to a non-zero XEA, {\em i.e.,} a steady state XAM density \smash{$X^{j}$} in the vicinity of $\Sigma$.
+Switching our attention to the edge accumulation of AMs, we consider now a finite system, with an electric field applied parallel to one of its boundaries $\Sigma$, as illustrated in Fig.(\ref{fig:1}).
+This configuration generally gives rise to a non-zero steady state AM density \smash{$X^{j}$} in the vicinity of $\Sigma$.
 We first focus on its band projected part, whose spatial gradient is linked to the backflow current \smash{${\mathcal J}^{i j}_{X (back)}$,} {\em i.e.}, the third term on the RHS of Eq.(\ref{eq:x_curr}).
-To obtain a closed formulation for \smash{$X^{j}_{(bp)}$}, the following elements are needed : (i) an explicit form for the relaxation term on the RHS of Eq.(\ref{eq:curr_cont}), for instance \smash{$\partial_t X^{j}_{(bp)}|_{(relax)} = -({\bar{\bar\tau}}_X^{-1})^j{}_i X^{i}_{(bp)}$,} with \smash{${\bar{\bar\tau}}_X$} the XAM relaxation time tensor, (ii) the determination of the XAM diffusion tensor $\bar{\bar{\mathcal D}}_X$ so that \smash{${\mathcal J}^{i j}_{X (back)} = -{\mathcal D}_X^{i j k}{}_l \partial_k X^{l}_{(bp)}$,} and (iii) the specification of the boundary conditions on $\Sigma$, for instance with the introduction of an XAM relaxation velocity tensor \smash{$\bar{\bar{\mathcal V}}$,} leading to \smash{$ n_i {\mathcal J}^{i j}_{X}|_{\Sigma} = {\mathcal V}^{i j}{}_k X^{k}_{(bp)}|_{\Sigma}$,} with \smash{${\bm n} \equiv n^i$} the local outgoing normal vector at the boundary.
-Such parameterization allows for a varying degree of conservation of the XAM at the boundary.
-A vanishing \smash{$\bar{\bar{\mathcal V}}$} corresponds to perfect XAM conservation and maximum XEA, while an infinite relaxation velocity corresponds to perfect absorption of the incoming XAM current and vanishing XEA.
-Assuming isotropic relaxation and diffusion for simplicity, one can derive (iv) the diffusion equation \smash{$\Delta X^{i}_{(bp)} = X^{i}_{(bp)} / l_{Xdl}^2$,} with $\Delta$ the Laplacian and \smash{$l_{Xdl} = \sqrt{{\mathcal D}_X \tau_X}$} the XAM diffusion length that sets the spatial extent of the band-projected part of the XEA.
-This diffusive transport framework aligns with the common models used to analyze XEA experiments, and is illustrated in Fig.\ref{fig:1}(a).
-While our quantum kinetic framework is ideally suited for deriving microscopic expressions for the transport parameters introduced in (i-iv), we choose not doing it here, as this lies within the scope of established phenomenology.
-Importantly, as we have shown, the XHE-related XEA only capture the band projected contribution to the total XEA and thus does not provide a complete description.
+To obtain a closed formulation for \smash{$X^{j}_{(bp)}$}, the following elements are needed : (i) an explicit form for the relaxation term on the RHS of Eq.(\ref{eq:curr_cont}), for instance \smash{$\partial_t X^{j}_{(bp)}|_{(relax)} = -({\bar{\bar\tau}}_X^{-1})^j{}_i X^{i}_{(bp)}$,} with \smash{${\bar{\bar\tau}}_X$} the AM relaxation time tensor, (ii) the determination of the AM diffusion tensor $\bar{\bar{\mathcal D}}_X$ so that \smash{${\mathcal J}^{i j}_{X (back)} = -{\mathcal D}_X^{i j k}{}_l \partial_k X^{l}_{(bp)}$,} and (iii) the specification of the boundary conditions on $\Sigma$, for instance with the introduction of an AM relaxation velocity tensor \smash{$\bar{\bar{\mathcal V}}$,} leading to \smash{$ n_i {\mathcal J}^{i j}_{X}|_{\Sigma} = {\mathcal V}^{i j}{}_k X^{k}_{(bp)}|_{\Sigma}$,} with \smash{${\bm n} \equiv n^i$} the local outgoing normal vector at the boundary.
+Such parameterization allows for a varying degree of conservation of the AM at the boundary.
+A vanishing \smash{$\bar{\bar{\mathcal V}}$} corresponds to perfect AM conservation and maximum edge accumulation, while an infinite relaxation velocity corresponds to perfect absorption of the incoming AM current and vanishing edge accumulation.
+Assuming isotropic relaxation and diffusion for simplicity, one can derive (iv) the diffusion equation \smash{$\Delta X^{i}_{(bp)} = X^{i}_{(bp)} / l_{Xdl}^2$,} with $\Delta$ the Laplacian and \smash{$l_{Xdl} = \sqrt{{\mathcal D}_X \tau_X}$} the AM diffusion length that sets the spatial extent of the band-projected part of the edge accumulation.
+This diffusive transport framework aligns with the common models used to analyze recent experiments, and is illustrated in Fig.\ref{fig:1}(a).
+While our quantum kinetic framework is ideally suited for deriving the transport parameters introduced in (i-iv), we choose not doing it here, as this lies within the scope of established phenomenology.
+Importantly, as we have shown, the Hall effect related AM edge accumulation only captures the band projected contribution.